Article

 The Federal Trade Commission (FTC) voted 3-2 Tuesday to ban noncompete agreements that many employers require employees and contractors to sign, prohibiting them from working for a competitor or starting a competing business once they have left their job.
 It is estimated that 18% of the US workforce is covered by a noncompete agreement, amounting to about 30 million workers.

-The ban prohibits companies from requiring new hires, including senior executives, to sign a noncompete agreement as a condition of employment-, and requires companies to inform current and former employees that the company will not enforce any such agreements already in effect.
+The ban prohibits companies from requiring new hires, including senior executives, to sign a noncompete agreement as a condition of employment, and requires companies to inform current and former employees that the company will not enforce any such agreements already in effect.
 An exception is made for current senior executives, defined as workers in a “policy-making position” who earn more than $151,164 per year.

 The FTC argues that noncompete agreements “block workers from freely switching jobs, depriving them of higher wages and better working conditions, and depriving businesses of a talent pool that they need to build and expand.”
 The Commission believes that banning noncompete agreements will promote “greater dynamism, innovation, and healthy competition” and ultimately lead to lower costs for consumers.